-Average days to sell inventory is determined by dividing the number of days in the year by the inventory turnover as follows.
+Average number of days to sell inventory is determined by dividing the number of days in the year by the inventory turnover as follows.

-Average days to sell inventory = $$\frac{365 \text{ days}}{\text{inventory turnover}}$$
+Average number of days to sell inventory = $\frac{365 \text{ days}}{\text{Inventory turnover}}$

 The result approximates the number of days the firm could sell inventory without purchasing more.
 For Milavec, this figure was 34 days in 2012 ($365 \div 10.80$) and 32 days in 2011 ($365 \div 11.57$).
-In recent years it took around 70 days, on average, for the companies in the Dow Jones Industrial Average that have inventory to sell their inventory.
-The time it took individual companies to sell their inventory varied by industry, ranging from 7 days to 198 days.
+In recent years it took around 72 days, on average, for the companies in the Dow Jones Industrial Average to sell their inventory.
+The time it took individual companies to sell their inventory varied by industry, ranging from 10 days to 292 days.